-As I’m catching up with my “LIVE HAPPY” journal where I write at least one thing daily that made me smile, I can’t help but stop and reflect on how great the past week has been (especially Pi Day, 3/14, and the day after, 3/15).
+As I’m catching up with my “LIVE HAPPY” journal where I write at least one thing daily for which I am grateful for/something that made me smile, I can’t help but stop and reflect on how great the past week has been (especially Pi Day, 3/14, and the day after, 3/15).
 Here’s why:

 I realized that networking doesn’t have to be scary, formal, or overwhelming.
 I don’t need to be an extrovert or be free of social anxiety to be good at it.
 It doesn’t have to be superficial.
 It also doesn’t have to be called “networking”.
 Until now, I’ve never been the largest fan of “networking events” as much as I know it to be important.
 Some of you probably think networking is fun and interactive, while some of you freeze up and think about how scary or intimidating it is, and I empathize with both viewpoints.
 For the longest time, my worrisome self would think what could I possibly talk about or contribute when I’m in an entry-level job?
 Wrong.
 The best of any genuine relationship starts with conversation.
 Everyone starts somewhere.